How to Build a Content Database (with Templates)

 And when everyone has access to a database, everyone can ideate using the same context, which can give rise to some insightful new ways to approach content.

-For example, a social media specialist might look at a high-traffic, high-engagement blog post in a content database and realize that it includes statistics that can be used to create a series of LinkedIn posts.
+For example, when running a social media audit, a specialist might look at a high-traffic, high-engagement blog post in a content database and realize that it includes statistics that can be used to create a series of LinkedIn posts.
 An email marketer might see the same post and realize it includes a process breakdown that would make a great infographic for an upcoming newsletter.

 Simply contextualizing content and making it available to everyone allows for greater group insights and encourages the atomization of top-performing content.